 - Type of lifestyle.
 What do you expect to get out of retirement?
 Do you want to travel?
 Do you want to volunteer?
 Or do you want to relax on a beach somewhere?
 It is important to have a conversation about your hopes and dreams for retirement.
 You can start the process by creating individual wish lists and then comparing them.

 - Health care.
 Make sure you and your spouse have adequate health care coverage either from Medicare or an employer-based plan.
 You also need to understand the rules regarding Medicare coverage.
 For more information about Medicare, click here.
 For more information about when to sign up for Medicare, click here.

-For a retirement planning checklist from Fidelity, click here.
+For a retirement planning checklist from Fidelity Investments, click here.